-By 1992 I was on the syndicate desk at CS First Boston, helping price $1.3 billion in emerging-market debt issues (including, at the time, the largest EM new issue by a lead manager) and co-authoring the firm's official handbook on the asset class.
-From there I traded sovereign Eurobonds and structured derivatives at Socimer, then ran emerging-markets fixed-income research at CIBC Oppenheimer: pitching yield strategies, building Excel-VBA pricing analytics, supporting an $8 billion annual trading volume.
+By 1992 I was on the syndicate desk at CS First Boston, helping price $1.3 billion in emerging-market debt issues.
+I was a capital markets analyst on the desk, closest to the EM instruments.
+When the firm needed a handbook on the asset class, my manager pointed at me.
+From there I traded sovereign Eurobonds and structured derivatives at Socimer, then ran emerging-markets fixed-income research at CIBC Oppenheimer: pitching yield strategies, building Excel-VBA pricing analytics, supporting $8 billion in annual trading volume.

 At CIBC I built the desk's research website in 1996 (back when most analysts at name-brand firms weren't publishing on the web at all) and sat on the firm's Strategic Technology Committee as a research analyst.
 For years afterward, I'd find my watermarked visualizations showing up in colleagues' research papers, picked up and re-used because they made the analysis legible.
 That was the first time I learned the power of building things once and well.